jefmenegazzo/mpu-i2c-drivers-python/README.md

 />
 <br />

-The hardware documentation for MPU-9250 can be found in folder [docs](docs).
+The hardware documentation for MPU-9250 can be found in folder **docs**.

 ## How To Use

 With I2C Bus, you can use the MPU-9250 in two ways: simple mode or master-slave mode.
+The example source-codes are in **examples** folder.

 ### Simple Mode (Master Only Mode)